Herbie001/cse15l-lab-reports/lab4.md

 Explaination of keystrokes:

-1. `<shift> g` allows us to jump to the bottom of the page.
+1. `<shift> g`(Capital G) allows us to jump to the bottom of the page.

-2. /index1 searches for the index to fix.
+2. `/index1 <enter>` searches for the index to fix in the forward directions, which is why we use number 4 to traverse in reverse.

-3. <shift> n repeats the search, but in the opposite direction - starting from the bottom and working our way to the top results.
+3. `<shift> n`(Capital N) repeats the search, but in the opposite direction - starting from the bottom and working our way to the top results.

-4. e jumps to the end of a word.
+4. `e` jumps to the end of a word.

-5. r[2] replaces the 1 at the end of the word with 2.
+5. `r[2] <escape>` replaces the 1 at the end of the word with 2.

-6. :wq <enter> will save and exit.
+6. `:wq <enter>` will save and exit.

 Pictures: